 The Consolidated Annual Performance and Evaluation Report (CAPER) serves to meet the performance reporting requirements of the U.S. Department of Housing and Urban Development (HUD) as set forth with the Consolidated Plan Regulations at 24 CFR 91.520.
-The performance report, due to HUD 90 days after the close of the Program Year (PY) or by September 30 of each year, describes the activities undertaken by the City of Fresno during PY 2016, which began on July 1, 2016 and ended June 30, 2017, using the following federal funds:
+The performance report, due to HUD 90 days after the close of the City's program year on June 30, is due by September 30 of each year and describes the activities undertaken by the City of Fresno during the Program Year (PY) 2016, beginning July 1, 2016 and ending June 30, 2017, using the following federal funds:

 - Community Development Block Grant (CDBG),

 - Emergency Solutions Grant (ESG),

-- HOME Investment Partnerships (HOME), and
+- Home Investment Partnership (HOME), and

 - Housing Opportunities for Persons with HIV/AIDS (HOPWA).

 These grants fund community development efforts to improve housing, economic, and social conditions and opportunities for low-income and moderate-income residents of the city.
 The City funded and administered projects to address the four main goals of the 2015-2019 Consolidated Plan.
 The City also supported its goals and strategies through administrative actions, including providing support to neighborhood groups and non-profits, planning and coordination of local resources and with other organizations such as the Fresno-Madera Continuum of Care, and through certifications of consistency.
+The City did not hinder the implementation of any part of the Action Plan or Consolidated Plan through action or willful inaction.

-On September 1, 2017, a Public Review Draft of the report was properly noticed and made available to the public for a fifteen day review period.
+On September 1, 2017, a Public Review Draft of the report was properly noticed adn made available for a fifteen day review period.
 The Draft CAPER was made available at Fresno City Hall, 2600 Fresno Street, Room 2133 (City Clerk's Office) and Room 3070 (Housing Division); as well as at the Downtown Branch of the Fresno County Public Library and online at www.fresno.gov/housing.
-The public comment period was through September 18, 2017, no public comments were received.
+The public comment period was through September 18, 2017 and is included in the attachments.

-The Housing and Community Development Commission (HCDC) conducted a workshop and considered public comments made during the workshop (none made).

-The public hearing was held by the Fresno City Council on September 21, 2017, at 2:25 p.m., in Council Chambers at the Fresno City Hall.
-No public comments were received.
-The Fresno City Council was presented with the Draft PY 2016 CAPER for consideration, and approved the draft unanimously.
+(PENDING) The Housing and Community Development Commission (HCDC) conducted a workshop and considered public comments made during the workshop.
+The public hearing was held by the Fresno City Council on September 21, 2017, at 2:25 p.m., at Fresno City Hall.
+The Fresno City Council was presented with the Draft PY 2016 CAPER for consideration and the public comments, and approved the draft following the September 22, 2017 public hearing.